atnazhin/neo4j-atna-knowledge-graph-labs/README.md

 | `(:User)-[:RATED]->(:Movie)` | Represents user ratings for movies |
 | `(:Movie)-[:IN_GENRE]->(:Genre)` | Categorizes a movie by genre |
 | `(:Actor)-[:PLAYED]->(:Role)-[:IN_MOVIE]->(:Movie)` | Adds intermediate character representation |

 ---

+## Project 4: Intermediate Cypher Queries

+This project advanced my Neo4j Cypher expertise by introducing **intermediate query concepts**, including filtering, result control, traversal, pipelining, subqueries, and parameterization.
+Each concept was implemented as an individual `.cypher` script and visualized in Neo4j Browser.

+### Focus Areas
+- **Filtering Queries** – Used `WHERE` clauses with logical operators to refine datasets.
+- **Controlling Results** – Applied `ORDER BY`, `LIMIT`, and projections to manage returned data.
+- **Graph Traversal** – Explored variable-length patterns to connect actors, roles, and movies.
+- **Pipelining Queries** – Combined aggregation and filtering to compute insights efficiently.
+- **Subqueries** – Used `CALL {}` blocks to modularize query logic and summarize movie roles.
+- **Using Parameters** – Demonstrated reusable parameterized Cypher for dynamic inputs.

+### Outcomes
+- Produced modular, reusable Cypher scripts under `/cypher_scripts`.
+- Verified and visualized results through the `/visual_results` screenshots.
+- Showcased performance-focused Cypher design principles for scalable querying.

+---